-Randall Brown is the chair of the firm's Intellectual Property and Technology Transactions Section.
+Randall Brown is the chair of the firm's Intellectual Property Department.
 He focuses on intellectual property law and has more than 25 years of experience in the field.
 He has prepared and prosecuted patent applications in a wide variety of technologies with a particular focus on the chemical arts including inorganic and organic chemical compositions and processes, downhole oilfield compositions and related processes, carbon nanotube technology, petrochemicals including catalysts and polymers, as well as biologicals, pharmaceuticals and nutraceuticals.

 Selected Speeches and Publications